African Flagship Languages Initiative (AFLI) 2020: Domestic Intensive Summer Program

 The program is open to students of all majors – graduate and undergraduate – and designed to enable learners to reach functional proficiency in their language of choice in two or more skills (reading, writing, speaking, or listening) in preparation for the African Flagship Languages Initiative overseas Fall program (Ghana, Tanzania, Mozambique, Senegal, & South Africa) or for higher language proficiency study back to their institutions in fall.

 Program Dates: June 1 – July 31, 2020

 Course Credit: equivalent to one academic year in university instruction

-Arrival Dates: students are advised to arrive on or before June 4 and plan to depart on or after July 31 (non-Boren students) and August 3 (Boren awardees).
+Arrival Dates: students are advised to arrive on June 1-3 (non-Boren students) and June 4 (Boren awardees) and plan to depart on or after July 31, 2020.